 Why foam rolling should be a part of your workout routine

 Finding a favourite go-to exercise routine is key in order for it to be easy, realistic and sustainable.
 However, in order for us to develop and not to get too bored after a while, it is also important that we challenge ourselves and change activities from time to time.
 We don’t want our muscles to become too familiar and comfortable with our exercises, and we also tend to forget about the time when we are busy doing something new, rather than doing an exercise for the 105th time.
-So, if you’re in the mood for some new ideas and inspiration, as well as challenging your body a little extra with some added balance and muscle burn, adding foam rolling to your workout routine is definitely something to consider.
+So, if you’re in the mood for some new ideas and inspiration, as well as challenging your body a little extra with some added balance and muscle burn, add foam rolling to your workout routine.

 THE BENEFITS OF FOAM ROLLING

-In addition, it also boosts lymphatic drainage, which help flush toxins from the body.
-Our lymphatic system is almost like our body’s “garbage disposal”, hence it is very important to take care of.
-However, it is often forgotten about and “blockages” in the lymphatic system can make us feel tired, heavy, swollen, and even make us sick.
-Thus, a well-functioning lymph is essential for optimal health and immunity.
+Our lymphatic system is almost like our body’s “garbage disposal”, helping to flush toxins from the body.
+Foam rolling helps with “blockages” in the lymphatic system that can make us feel tired, heavy, swollen, and even make us sick.

-Foam rolling also acts as a tool for myofascial release (in pretty much in the same way as a deep tissue massage does), which means that it is able to press on tight and stiff areas in the body over a little longer period of time, which makes blood flow to the area and helps smooth out and hydrate the fascia.
+In pretty much in the same way as a deep tissue massage works, a foam roller is able to press on tight and stiff areas in the body, which makes blood flow to the area and helps smooth out and hydrate the fascia.
 Stimulating the fascia is so important for a healthy and functioning body.
 But why?

 WHAT IS FASCIA?

 Our fascia also has a connection with our feelings and is where pain originates from and is communicated to our brain since our lymph nodes and nerves lie in it.
-And since emotions and fascia are so closely connected, our fascia can therefore hold emotional stress and tension that come from e.g. trauma, stress, lifestyle, and emotional state.
-This results in blockages and tightness, which in turn can lead to stagnation, inflammation, that can eventually lead to illness.
-This is not studied in the Western medical schools, but is an important and ancient learning in Eastern medicine.
-The flow of energy and life force, also called “chi” in Eastern medicine, needs to flow freely within the body.
-And when chi is blocked, that’s when dis-ease and illness can occur.
+And since emotions and fascia are so closely connected, our fascia can hold emotional stress and tension.
+This results in blockages and tightness, which in turn can lead to stagnation, inflammation, and eventually lead to illness.
+The flow of energy and life force, also called “chi” in Eastern medicine, needs to flow freely within the body – nd when chi is blocked, that’s when disease and illness can occur.